cpiker/condaCDF/README.md

 by SpacePy.

-If you change the contents of the `./pycdf` subdirectory or the `setup.py` file then you will have to re-build the patch file.
-To do this run the command:
+If you change the contents of the `./pycdf` subdirectory or the `setup.py` file then you will have to rebuild the patch file.
+To rebuild the patch file, run the command:
 ```bash
 $ ./make_patch.sh
 ```
-It requires bash, diff, sed, and wget for proper operation.
+The script requires bash, diff, sed, and wget for proper operation.
 This will update the file `recipe/0001_add_pycdf.patch`.

 Upload the build output to your favorite repository.
 Below I'm using [DasDevelopers](https://anaconda.org/DasDevelopers) site at